mlochbaum/BQN/problems.md

 The left argument feels much more like the primary one in these cases (indeed, this matches the typical left-to-right ordering of binary operators in mathematics).
 Not really fixable; too much precedent.

 ### Can't access array ordering directly
-Only `⍋⍒` use array ordering rather than just array comparison or numeric ordering.
+Only `⍋⍒` use array ordering rather than just array equality or numeric ordering.
 Getting at the actual ordering to just compare two arrays is more difficult than it should be (but not *that* difficult: `⥊⊸⍋⌾<` is TAO `≤`).

 ### Syntactic type erasure
-A programmer can call an operator on either a syntactic function or value, but there's no way to know within the operator which syntax that operand had.
+A programmer can call a modifier on either a syntactic function or subject, but there's no way to know within the modifier which syntax that operand had.
 Maybe this is a better design, but it doesn't feel quite right that `f˜` is `f`-Swap if `f` has a function value.
-The array syntax suggest it should be Constant.
+The subject syntax suggests it should be Constant.

 ### Comparison tolerance
 Kind of necessary for practical programming, but how should it be invoked or controlled?
 A system variable like `⎕CT`?
 Per-primitive control?
 Both?
 Which primitives should use it?